The Orbán Government and Public Debt

 Whether the leaders of the country generated this debt out of stupidity or intentionally is a question in connection to which everybody would like to know the truth, which is why the investigative committees that are attempting to uncover these occurrences are so important.

 Viktor Orbán stated that government debt is not an economic problem, but an enemy, which if not defeated, “the enemy will defeat us.”
 He said that he believes we have won the first important battle in this war, since a turning-point has taken place.

-In his 2012 State of the State Address, Prime Minister Orbán declared that had the government not taken action to reduce public debt, Hungary would have “permanently lost its independence” just as Greece and that “instead the people’s will, creditors would be ruling in place of us” (source in Hungarian).
+In his 2012 State of the State Address, Prime Minister Orbán declared that had the government not taken action to reduce public debt, Hungary would have “permanently lost its independence” just as Greece and that “instead the people’s will, creditors would be ruling in place of us” (source in Hungarian from 20:40).

 The new constitution called the Fundamental Law that National Assembly representatives from the Fidesz-KDNP governing coalition ratified in April 2011 and which came into effect on January 1, 2012 requires that all government budgets reduce Hungary’s public debt as long as this debt remains higher than 50 percent of GDP.